 Going to the Sun Road, Montana

-When I was a teenager we made it to the Going to the Sun Road on a family road trip, but that was a long time ago and I haven’t driven it myself… Gotta go back!
+When I was a teenager we made it to the Going to the Sun Road on a family road trip, but that was a long time ago and I haven’t driven it myself… I even went back recently but the road was still closed due to weather… One of these days I’ll make it back to one of America’s most beautiful national parks.

 The Road Always Leads West